Ajimaru/ajitroids/README.md

 - **Boss Enemies:** Powerful boss enemies appear after certain levels
 - **Highscores:** Save your best performances and compare them with others

+## 🚀 Spaceships

+Ajitroids features unlockable spaceships with unique abilities:

+- **Speedster**: A fast and agile ship, perfect for dodging asteroids.
+- **Tank**: A heavily armored ship that can withstand more damage.
+- **Destroyer**: A powerful ship equipped with advanced weaponry.

+Unlock these ships by progressing through the game and achieving milestones!

 ### 🛠️ Technical Details

 - Developed with Pygame